-First off, I always start with a positive.
+First off, I always Start the conference with a positive.
 This seems like a no-brainer until you get in the position where you have a lot to say and so little time to say it.
-Spending time on a little positive will get you much further than starting on what needs to be said.
-(And quite possibly negative.)
-We all know those parents that we have been awaiting a conference all quarter, but it is important to remember to take a few moments to talk about positive things that are happening.
+Starting off on a positive note will get you much further than beginning with what needs to be said.
+(Which may quite possibly be negative.)
+We all know those parents that we have been waiting to conference with all quarter, but it is important to remember to take a few moments to talk about positive things that are happening.
 If I can’t think of anything positive, which is very rare, I will usually say something like this.

-Grades.
-The reason why the parents are there.
-Dun!
-Dun!
-Dun!
+The reason why the parents are at this conference!
 When I am going through grades in my grade book, whether it is academic or behavior, I am very careful when there is an “Improving” and a “Needs Improvement” grade.
-Nine times out of ten, I will choose improving.
+Nine times out of ten, I will choose Improving.
 This is not to say the student doesn’t need to work on anything, it just means I have seen improvement, and it is noticeable.
-If for some reason I have to give a “Needs Improvement” grade, I always have an intervention in mind to show how we are going to follow through on an intervention for that student.
+If for some reason I have to give a “Needs Improvement” grade, I always have an intervention in mind to show how we are going to set up success for that student.

 To me, if the student is not improving, I am not doing my job to the fullest.
-I consider myself a good teacher, so most if not all my students are improving.
+I consider myself a good teacher, so most if not all of my students are improving.
 Am I going to tell that parent their student needs to work on something?
 You bet I am!
-Just keep in mind that you can send the same message to parents, without checking that big red box.
+Just keep in mind that you can send the same message to parents, without checking that “Needs Improvement” box.

 Click here to download my editable behavior chart!